stjohnfinn/Terrarium/README.md

 wherever you feel like it and for it to not really cause any issues because it's all perfectly self-contained and safe.
 And maybe it even operates on a semaphore, so that asynchronous calls are completely safe as well.

+## Design Notes - 0ct 8

+I think I've just finished converting the code to model-view-controller.
+I forget why I wanted to add these notes.
+I think I wanted to say that the library should only handle the model.
+I think the library should handle updating the model and that's it (where "model" is the data representation of the genetic algorithm).
+This enables that feature that Elliot mentioned all those years ago where the users can speed up the algorithm instead of holding it at their browser's refresh rate.

+I think clients should be responsible for displaying the model.
+I don't give a fuck man.
+No I do, but yeah I guess I think this library should just handle putting the model together and running it and abstracting away the complex parts of a genetic algorithm (there aren't really any super complex parts but you know what I mean).

+In other words, the client is responsible for the view and any controller-related stuff they want to implement.
+I want to make it trivial to change out the parts of the genetic algorithm and I think that's a reasonable goal for this project.

+Optionally, I can release some sort of visualization library for the models? or maybe some sort of driver?
+I want to make it easy for people to display the state of the system at any point, but I think there's so much freedom that if I were to implement a library that tried to make displaying the GA easier, I'd just be rewriting some 2d canvas graphics library that already exists.
+It's probably easier and better for everyone if I don't implement that and I let users decide how they want to do it.

+However, it's certainly easier to debug this stuff with a visual output.
+So we'll see.
+I think that will probably mean I'll be very strongly encouraged to manage a view, which means I will do everything in my power to make it easier to do.